Skip to contents

 Student IDs and institution names have been anonymized to remove identifiable information.

-# Anonymized IDs
+# Anonymized ID sample

 sample(student$mcid, 8)